 Another software option to consider is Disk Drill.
 A full-featured hard drive analyzer, Disk Drill is not only capable of backing up your information but also scanning how your disk space is being used, finding duplicates, and most importantly recovering files that have been deleted.
 Sadly though that won’t recover the files if you’ve erased your Mac completely — that’s why it’s crucial to back up beforehand.

-Now that you know how to use Find My iPhone on Mac, you should absolutely take the necessary steps to turn it on (don’t forget your iPhone too).
+Now that you know how to use Find My app on Mac in Catalina or Find My Mac in previous macOS versions, we hope you’ll never lose it.
 Besides, ensure that your password is strong and unique, and make it easy for yourself to lock down your Mac.
 Finally, create frequent backups, so that no event, whether theft or flood, can affect all the content of your life and work.